 For these types of investments, we then describe the necessary conditions for successful investments in climate change mitigation, adaptation, resilience, and environmental justice, particularly in and for frontline communities.
 Then, we examine financing challenges and selected strategies for overcoming them.
 In this review, we examine different types of debt financing that are likely to play a key role in climate change mitigation, adaptation, resilience, and environmental justice.
+For an outline of potential climate financing strategies, pre-conditions, and challenges, read Section VII, Section VIII, and Section IX.

 Finally, we identify areas of opportunity for achieving a just and equitable transition and call lenders to action.
-Among these opportunities we highlight eight different types of financing initiatives to increase collaboration, bringing together green banks, CDFIs, CUs, MDIs, and others.
+Among these opportunities we highlight eight different types of financing initiatives to increase collaboration, bringing together Green Banks, CDFIs, CUs, MDIs, and others.
 We hope to make the case that the most sustainable and impactful play for decarbonization requires coordination, cooperation, and collaboration with other organizations across the project delivery and financing ecosystem.
+For a summary of considerations and examples of integrating equity into climate-related finance, read Section X.

-II.
+III.
 Pre-Existing Conditions for Frontline Communities and the Value Proposition of Integrating Community Development, Equity, and the Fight Against Climate Change